Simplified Agentic Definition and Agentic Meaning: Transforming Business Through Self-Directed Action

 - Employee engagement and satisfaction scores

-- Productivity indicators
+- Process productivity indicators

 - Adaptability to change (e.g., time to implement new processes)